-Do prenatal vitamins improve fertility?
-Yes, studies say.
+Do prenatal vitamins support fertility?
+They can, studies say.

-But do prenatal vitamins also improve your chance of getting pregnant?
+But do prenatal vitamins also support your reproductive health?

 A 2019 review that examined existing studies on micronutrient status of women attempting pregnancy summarizes the current understanding of prenatal vitamins and fertility:

-- For women who have vitamin deficiencies, taking prenatal vitamins before conception can restore micronutrient status to the recommended levels;
+- For women who have nutrient deficiencies (and most women are low on at least some), taking prenatal vitamins before conception can restore micronutrient status to the recommended levels;

-- It may also reduce oxidative stress, when the prenatal vitamins include antioxidants;
+- Taking prenatals may also help manage oxidative stress, when the prenatal vitamins include antioxidants;

 - Women taking prenatal vitamins are more likely to get pregnant, and in a shorter period of time.

-As the review’s authors noted, well-designed studies (like prospectively randomized controlled trials, the gold standard in scientific research) investigating the fertility effects of multiple nutrients is rare.
+As the review’s authors noted, well-designed studies (like prospectively randomized controlled trials, the gold standard in scientific research) investigating the combined effects of multiple nutrients is rare.
 Studies looking at each nutrient separately, or a combination of just a few, are more abundant.
-Here’s what we know about the fertility-related functions of the common vitamins and minerals found in prenatal vitamins.
+Here’s what we know about the fertility-related functions of the vitamins and minerals commonly included in prenatal vitamins.

 Vitamin C and Vitamin E

-Vitamin C and Vitamin E, both antioxidants, have been found to play a major role in female reproductive process.
+Vitamin C and Vitamin E, both antioxidants, have been found to play a major role in female reproductive processes.

-- Both of these vitamins protect eggs (and sperm, for that matter) from DNA damages due to oxidative stress.
+- Both of these vitamins may help protect eggs and sperm from DNA damages from to oxidative stress.

-Vitamin D is one of the most actively studied micronutrients in the fertility context.
+Vitamin D is one of the most actively studied micronutrients in the reproductive health context.

 - Multiple studies have found that vitamin D deficiency is more common in women with PCOS than their healthy counterparts.

-- While the mechanisms of action need further investigation, one 2013 review hypothesized that this may be because vitamin D directly impacts AMH production and protects ovarian reserve from deteriorating.
+- While the mechanisms of action need further investigation, one 2013 review hypothesized that this may be because vitamin D directly impacts AMH production with implications on maintenance of ovarian reserve.

 - Even among otherwise healthy women, those who met the daily recommended level of vitamin D and whose serum levels were adequate (over 50 nmol/L) were significantly more likely to become pregnant and deliver a healthy baby.

-B vitamins have been identified as a significant contributor in the reduction of ovulatory infertility risks, in the cohort study of 18,000+ women over 8 years, mentioned earlier.
+B vitamins have been identified as a significant contributor in the maintenance of normal ovulation, in the cohort study of 18,000+ women over 8 years, mentioned earlier.

-- Another study analyzed the serum levels of vitamin B-12 and outcomes of 154 fertility treatment cycles, and found that women in the highest quantile for vitamin B-12 levels were more than twice as likely to have a live birth, compared to women in the lowest quantile.
+- Another study analyzed the serum levels of vitamin B-12 and outcomes of 100 women (with 154 cycles total), and found that women in the highest quantile for vitamin B-12 levels were more than twice as likely to have a live birth, compared to women in the lowest quantile.

-- How B vitamins contribute to reproductive success is still not completely understood, but one strong hypothesis relates to its ability to reduce homocysteine, an amino acid that negatively impacts embryo quality.
+- How B vitamins contribute to reproductive success is still not completely understood, but one strong hypothesis relates to its ability to maintain a healthy level of homocysteine, an amino acid that negatively impacts embryo quality.

 Folate (also a B vitamin)

-Folate (folic acid) appears to facilitate healthy reproductive process in multiple ways.
+Folate (also known as folic acid) appears to facilitate healthy reproductive processes in multiple ways.

 - A Danish study found that folic acid supplementation was linked to higher fertility rates.

-- Similar to the B vitamins, folate/folic acid is thought to reduce homocysteine, potentially contributing to the findings that women taking folic acid before IVF have more mature, better-quality eggs.
+- Similar to the B vitamins, folate/folic acid is thought to help maintain a normal level of homocysteine, potentially contributing to the findings that women taking folic acid have more mature, better-quality eggs.

-- Furthermore, folate supplementation has been shown to support optimal progesterone level and reduce the risk of anovulation.
+- Furthermore, folate supplementation has been shown to support optimal progesterone level and maintain healthy ovulation cycles.

-While some of the nutrients commonly found in prenatal vitamins have a significant evidence in the literature regarding their ability to facilitate conception, research is still needed to understand why they work.
+While some of the nutrients commonly included in prenatal vitamins have a significant evidence in the literature regarding their ability to facilitate conception, research is still needed to understand how they work.

-That said, it’s still true that women planning to get pregnant in the near future should take prenatal vitamins before they get pregnant.
+Bottom line, though: Women planning to get pregnant in the near future should start taking prenatal vitamins now.
 That’s the recommendation of the American College of Obstetricians and Gynecologists, as well as ours.
-If that gives you an extra fertility boost, more power to the vitamins!
+If that gives you an extra fertility support, more power to the vitamins!